-- 3.18.
+3.18.
 Low energy X rays are used in diffraction and spectroscopy applications to investigate the structure of materials.
 While the energy of these beams means that shielding can readily be provided, there is a significant hazard if access to the beam is possible.
-Care should be taken during experiments involving access to such X ray beams to avoid extremity doses. - 3.19.
-X rays can also be produced by apparatus in which high speed electrons strike a target in a (partial) vacuum.
+Care should be taken during experiments involving access to such X ray beams to avoid extremity doses.

+3.19.
+X rays can also be produced by an apparatus in which high speed electrons strike a target in a (partial) vacuum.
 Some examples, such as Crookes tubes and other cold cathode discharge tubes, are described in Annex II.
-In electron microscopy, any X rays that are produced are generally well shielded by the microscope and associated housings. - 3.20.
-Hand held Handheld X ray devices are used to identify materials based on the basis of their characteristic X rays.
-These hand held handheld devices can produce very intense but narrow X ray beams.
-If the user modifies the shielding or places a part of the body into the beam, significant exposures might result. - 3.21.
+In electron microscopy, any X rays produced are generally well shielded by the microscope and associated housings.

+3.20.
+Handheld X ray devices are used to identify materials on the basis of their characteristic X rays.
+These handheld devices can produce very intense but narrow X ray beams.
+If the user modifies the shielding or places a part of the body into the beam, significant exposures might result.

+3.21.
 X rays are also used in research and education to generate an image (e.g. of materials, objects, people or animals).
-The devices used range from hand-heldhandheld X ray generators to fixed devices in shielded cabinets or rooms that incorporate shielding and safety systems to protect users and other persons.
-Computed tomography uses a narrow high intensity X ray beam to produce cross-sectional and <a href="https://doi.org/10.2007/30.2007 - 3.22.
+The devices used range from handheld X ray generators to fixed devices in shielded cabinets or rooms that incorporate shielding and safety systems to protect users and other persons.
+Computed tomography uses a narrow high intensity X ray beam to produce cross-sectional and 3-D images; it is used in applications such as biomedical research, materials analysis and anthropology.
+Fluoroscopy uses X rays to produce real-time images; it is used in research to view the movement and functioning of the system under investigation.
+Annex III provides examples of measures for radiation protection of students in medical and paramedical education programmes.

+3.22.
 X rays are also used to irradiate materials and other objects, for example to deliberately create radiation damage for research purposes.
-High levels of radiation are needed, and the X-ray beam is generated in a shielded cabinet or room that incorporates shielding and safety systems to protect users and other persons. - 3.23.
+High levels of radiation are needed, and the X ray beam is generated in a shielded cabinet or room that incorporates shielding and safety systems to protect users and other persons.

+3.23.
 Accelerators may be used for medical purposes as well as for physics and materials science research.
-The radiation hazards associated with these devices include the primary and secondary radiations (e.g. X rays, electrons, neutrons) produced during operation.
-Shielding materials with low atomic numbers should be used to minimize the production of secondary X-rays (bremsstrahlung).
+The radiation hazards associated with these devices include the primary and secondary radiation (e.g. X rays, electrons, neutrons) produced during operation.
+Shielding materials with low atomic numbers should be used to minimize the production of secondary X rays (bremsstrahlung).
 Many of these facilities produce radiation fields of sufficient energy to make the structural components of the accelerator radioactive, and access to the area around the device may need to be controlled both during and after operation.
 The potential for release of radioactive material into the air, and for activation of air and/or components of the facility, should be considered.
 The arrangements for managing activated components and for decommissioning of the facility should also be considered.
-Specific recommendations on accelerator based isotope production facilities are provided in IAEA Safety Standards Series No. SSG-59, Radiation Safety of Accelerator based Radioisotope Production Facilities [7].
+Specific recommendations on accelerator based isotope production facilities are provided in IAEA Safety Standards Series No. SSG-59, Radiation Safety of Accelerator Based Radioisotope Production Facilities [7].

-4. ORGANIZATIONAL ARRANGEMENTS FOR RADIATION SOURCES USED IN RESEARCH AND EDUCATION
+4. ORGANIZATIONAL ARRANGEMENTS FOR RADIATION SOURCES USED IN RESEARCH AND EDUCATION established a legal framework that includes the establishment of a regulatory body.

-- 4.1.
-GSR Part 3 [1] establishes requirements on duties and responsibilities relatedrelating to the use of radiation sources.
-This section provides recommendations on the duties and responsibilities of relevant parties in relation to the use of radiation sources in research and education. - 4.2.
-The use of radiation sources in research and education will take place within a legal and regulatory framework within the State.
-The government will have established a legal framework that includes the establishment of a regulatory body.
 The responsibilities of the regulatory body include the development of regulations and user guides, the exemption or authorization of practices, the review and assessment of applications for authorization, the inspection of facilities and activities, and the enforcement of the regulations and law relating to radiation safety.